ROCm/AMDMIGraphX/tools/model_zoo/test_generator/README.md

 ## Adding more datasets

-The 3 most common usecase are handled:
+The 3 most common use cases are handled:
 - `Image`:  with [imagenet](./sample_generator/dataset/imagenet.py)
 - `Text`:  with [squad](./sample_generator/dataset/squad.py)
 - `Audio`:  with [librispeech](./sample_generator/dataset/librispeech.py)

-To add a new, e.g. Video, create a new python file in dataset, and inherit a new class from Base.
+To add a new use case, e.g. Video, create a new python file in dataset, and inherit a new class from Base.

 The [generate](./generate.py) part will need further updating to include the dataset.